MicrosoftDocs/azure-docs/articles/storage/files/storage-files-identity-ad-ds-mount-file-share.md

 # Part four: mount a file share from a domain-joined VM

-Before you begin this article, make sure you complete the previous article, [Configure NTFS permissions over SMB](storage-files-identity-ad-ds-configure-permissions.md).
+Before you begin this article, make sure you complete the previous article, [configure directory and file level permissions over SMB](storage-files-identity-ad-ds-configure-permissions.md).

 The process described in this article verifies that your file share and access permissions are set up correctly and that you can access an Azure File share from a domain-joined VM.
 Share-level RBAC role assignment can take some time to take effect.